Does this test have other names?

 You need to be watched while you are taking medication to prevent blood clots.

-You have a family history of a bleeding or clotting disorder.
+You have a family history of a bleeding or clotting disorder such as factor I deficiency.

 What other tests might I have along with this test?